wiiznokes/LibreFanControl/README.md

 ## Notes
 Windows is currently the only supported OS.
 I will support Linux soon, but for now, I'm not able to control the fans of my pc.

-I intend to produce a v2 with a service system, which will therefore be much lighter in resources.
+I intend to produce a v2 with a service system, which will therefore be much lighter on resources.
 The service will be in charge of fetching datas, calculate the % for fans controlling, based on the configuration made with the app and set controls values.
 Communication between the service and the app will be powered by gRPC, a powerfull protocol used in microservice.

 ## Feature
 - Customize UI (data in real time, several kinds of items)